-The following procedures /actions are in place:
+The following procedures / actions are in place:

 - All procurement card purchases are in accordance with the requirements of the service.
-Below are some examples of the types of transactions which the card may be used for: - Payment for travel which needs to be made in advance and where the only practical solution is to pay by card, for example Train and Plane tickets. - Suppliers who only operate online and offer a value for money service. - Payments for events or seminars where the supplier offers a discount rate for paying by debit card. - Set a governor approved payment limit for purchases.
-This will be implemented through automated limits set with the card provider for: - Single transactions - Daily transaction totals - Monthly total transactions - Where high value purchases are required that would breach set limits, prior authorisation will be obtained from the Chair of Governors.
+Below are some examples of the types of transactions which the card may be used for: - Payment for travel which needs to be made in advance and where the only practical solution is to pay by card, for example Train and Plane tickets. - o Suppliers who only operate online and offer a value for money service. - Set a governor approved payment limit for purchases.
+This will be implemented through automated limits set with the card provider for: - Single transactions - Daily transaction totals - Monthly total transactions - Where high value purchases are required that would breach set limits, prior authorisation will be obtained in accordance with the trusts Financial Scheme of Delegation.
 Limits will be adjusted for a fixed period only before reverting to the Governor approved limits. - Review which member of staff would be best placed to be the designated card holder in order to provide continued rigour in the application of payment controls and enable the monthly purchase card reconciliations to be reviewed by a person of sufficient authority who is independent of the purchase and payment process, such as the Head Teacher.